Why Definition of a Hazard Matters

-- Are real, identifiable “things” in your environment that can pose danger to your safety.
+- Are real, identifiable “things” in your environment that can pose a danger to your safety.

 So, long story short, definitions matter because they are the filter with which we assess our environment.

-Hazards are one of the core concern of safety management system.
+Hazards are one of the core concerns of the safety management system.
 A hazard:

 - Is a condition, such as an object, situation, circumstance, that poses an unacceptable level of danger;

 - Occurs once in the safety mishap lifecycle;

 - Can lead directly to risk occurrence (i.e., safety mishap, accident, etc.) if not mitigated; and

 - Arise from hazard mechanisms, such as initiating actions and hazardous sources.

 Understanding what a hazard is involves understanding these three points.
 As a reference, the Federal Aviation Administration (FAA) defines a hazard as, “A condition that could foreseeably cause or contribute to an aircraft accident…” (14 CFR § 5.5).

 Understanding what is a hazard also involves identifying what a hazard is not: